I Love My Lawnmower

-I don't miss having to check the fuel, prime and pull the cord a few times (counter-balanced with my whole body), just to get my old mower to splutter very noisily into life.
+I don't miss having to check the gas and oil levels, prime and pull the cord a few times (counter-balanced with my whole body), just to get my old mower to splutter very noisily into life.
 I felt I should have been given an Olympic medal for how hard I had to yank on the rip-cord at times.

 Battery power also means no oil, and best of all - no fumes!